Overview

 file) and add a <DayPilotCalendar>

-tag to the JSX in the render()
+tag to the JSX:

-import React, {Component} from 'react';
+import React, { useState, useEffect } from 'react';

-import {DayPilotCalendar} from "@daypilot/daypilot-lite-react";
+import { DayPilotCalendar } from "@daypilot/daypilot-lite-react";

 viewType: "Resources",